LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

    6. **Subscription Billing Date**: The “Subscription Billing Date” is the date when You purchase Your first subscription to the Service.
-For more information on the “Subscription Fee”, please see our *\[URL pricing plans\]*.
+For more information on the “Subscription Fee”, please see our Pricing Plans in our website or mobile application.
 Your account will be charged automatically on the Subscription Billing Date all applicable fees and taxes for the next subscription period, which may be one month or one year depending on the selection You make on Your account (such period, the “**Initial Subscription Period**”).
 The term of each Subscription Service will automatically renew for a period equal to the Initial Subscription Period or one (1) year periods, whichever is less, unless otherwise identified in an applicable Order Form (each, a “**Renewal Term**”) unless a party provides the other party written notice thirty (30) days in advance of the expiry of the Subscription Service or then-current Renewal Term, as applicable, of its desire to amend the duration of the Renewal Term, modify number of Users or terminate the Order Form.
 Customer is responsible and will pay Us all Subscription Fees under an Order Form for the entire Subscription Term and any applicable Renewal Term.